An expert and unbiased buying guide for patio and sliding doors, for single and multiple glass panes and the various patio and sliding door sizes.

 You can still buy this type of door for a premium, but most manufacturers sell more doors with faux divided lites.
 These have snap-in wood grilles or grills placed between the panels of dual glazing (see photo at left).
 They imitate the look but are less expensive to make and are easier to clean than true divided lites.

 Some grille configurations create an evenly-spaced gridwork of lites in pairs: 6, 8, 10 or 12 lites.
 Others stack horizontally-shaped panes, yielding 4, 5, or 6 horizontal lites.
-Still others divide the glass into interesting patterns or designs that imitate certain architectural styles, such as Craftsman (see photo at right).
+Still others divide the glass into interesting patterns or designs that imitate certain architectural styles, such as Craftsman (see photo below).

 Most companies have a minimum door width of 16 inches and a minimum door height of 60 inches.
 Any variations have to be custom-made at greater expense.